abuneri/twitch.py/README.md

     - Optional fuzzy matching on commands

 \* The underlying HTTP and Websocket implementations support 100%, but it may not be exposed in the client or models yet (soon:tm:)

+## Limitations
+- Currently only Python 3.7 is supported and tested

 ## Simple Examples
 A glimpse into the library to get you started!